-Sources in Telecom Italia has reportedly denied it would cut 15,000 jobs in response to increased competition in fiber-optic broadband market from state-backed Enel as new CEO Flavio Cattaneo prepares to address issues at home and abroad.
+Sources in Telecom Italia have reportedly denied it would cut 15,000 jobs in response to increased competition in the fiber-optic broadband market from state-backed Enel as new CEO Flavio Cattaneo prepares to address issues at home and abroad.

-The new CEO, who took the charge of the Telecom Italia last month is expected to place the company’s strategy in Brazil, where it owns TIM Participacoes, the country’s second-largest operator, high on the priority list.
-Brazil in the Latin America is one of the fastest growing fiber-optic broadband.
-If things go well, Telecom Italia could spare some forces in Brazil, but the unit reportedly caused particular discord between former CEO Marco Patuano and the operator’s top shareholder Vivendi, which favours an exit from the country.
+The new CEO, who took the charge of Telecom Italia last month is expected to place the company’s strategy in Brazil, where it owns TIM Participacoes, the country’s second-largest operator, high on the priority list.
+Brazil, in Latin America, is one of the fastest-growing fiber-optic broadband.
+If things go well, Telecom Italia could spare some forces in Brazil, but the unit reportedly caused particular discord between former CEO Marco Patuano and the operator’s top shareholder Vivendi, which favors an exit from the country.

-At the same time, Telecom Italia is also facing intensified competition at home, which will draw the new CEO’s attention.
+At the same time, Telecom Italia is also facing intensifying competition at home, which will draw the new CEO’s attention.
 The threat posed by the entry of Enel is significant for Telecom Italia.
-Power utility firm Enel, which said last month it will invest €2.5 billion in building a national high-speed fibre network, has thrown up an immediate challenge.
+Power utility firm Enel, which said last month it will invest €2.5 billion in building a national high-speed fiber network, has thrown up an immediate challenge.

-Enel will build fiber optic networks throughout the country and this network will be open to all operators in Italy, potentially cutting into Telecom Italia’s business.
+Enel will build fiber-optic networks throughout the country and this network will be open to all operators in Italy, potentially cutting into Telecom Italia’s business.
 This Open-Access network model is getting popular worldwide in which the subscribers would have the benefit of switching between service providers without much hassles.
-Open access network model by Enel has received vocal backing from Prime Minister Matteo Renzi, who has reportedly grown tired of slow progress in broadband deployment in the country.
+The open-access network model by Enel has received vocal backing from Prime Minister Matteo Renzi, who has reportedly grown tired of slow progress in broadband deployment in the country.

 There were reports in the market that Enel’s plans could lead to job cuts of almost 30 percent of Telecom Italia’s workforce, and put it at risk of losing almost five million wholesale clients.